ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

         error_ = calculate_error(model_output)
         fitness_criteria = calculate_fitness_criteria(model_output)

-        # Pretty print at each chromosome solution
+        # Print at each chromosome solution
-        # The 'port' is printed so it can be observed how the GA is using all MAPDL instances
+        # Print the port to observe how the GA is using all MAPDL instances
         print(
             f"MAPDL instance {i}(port: {mapdl.port})\tInput: {solution[0]:0.1f}\tOutputs: {model_output:0.7f}\tError: {error_:0.3f}%\tFitness criteria: {fitness_criteria:0.6f}"
         )

         return fitness_criteria

-PyMAPDL and PyGAD evaluate each chromosome using this function in order to evaluate how fit is it, and assign survival probability.
+PyMAPDL and PyGAD evaluate each chromosome using this function to evaluate how fit is it and assign survival probability.

 Mutation function
 -----------------

-To further demonstrate `PyGAD <pygad_docs_>`_ capabilities, in this example a custom mutation function is used.
+To further demonstrate `PyGAD <pygad_docs_>`_ capabilities, this example uses a custom mutation function.

 This custom mutation function does two things:

-* **To each chromosomes** add a random value between the maximum and minimum of the population.
+* **To each chromosomes**, it adds a random value between the maximum and minimum of the population.
-* **To two random chromosomes** additionally add a random percentage of the mean across all the population between -10% and 10%.
+* **To two random chromosomes**, it additionally adds a random percentage of the mean across all the population between -10% and 10%.
 The random chromosomes are selected independently.
   This is to reduce the possibility of the function to converge to a local minimal.